Kutlwano1860/Datastore-Management/README.md

 # test coverage
 $ npm run test:cov

-Resources
+# Resources
 Check out a few resources that may come in handy when working with NestJS:

-Visit the NestJS Documentation to learn more about the framework.
+Visit the [NestJS Documentation](https://docs.nestjs.com/) to learn more about the framework.
-For questions and support, please visit our Discord channel.
+For questions and support, please visit our[ Discord channel](https://discord.com/invite/G7Qnnhy).
-To dive deeper and get more hands-on experience, check out our official video courses.
+To dive deeper and get more hands-on experience, check out our official video[ courses](https://courses.nestjs.com/).
-Visualize your application graph and interact with the NestJS application in real-time using NestJS Devtools.
+Visualize your application graph and interact with the NestJS application in real-time using [NestJS Devtools](https://devtools.nestjs.com/).
 Need help with your project (part-time to full-time)?
-Check out our official enterprise support.
-To stay in the loop and get updates, follow us on X and LinkedIn.
-Looking for a job, or have a job to offer?
-Check out our official Jobs board.
+Check out our official [enterprise support](https://enterprise.nestjs.com/).

-Support
+# Support
 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
-If you'd like to join them, please read more here.
+If you'd like to join them, please [read more here](https://docs.nestjs.com/support).

-Stay in touch
+# Stay in touch
 Author - Kamil Myśliwiec
 Website - https://nestjs.com
 Twitter - @nestframework
-License
+# License
 Nest is MIT licensed.